vercre/vc/docs/src/stability/platform-support.md

 ## Support for `#![no_std]`

-The `vercre-vci` crate supports being build on no\_std platforms in Rust, but only for a subset of its compile-time Cargo features.
+The `vercre-issuer` crate supports being build on no\_std platforms in Rust, but only for a subset of its compile-time Cargo features.
 Currently supported features
 are: